Home » Koh Mak » Where to Stay – Beach by Beach

 Ao Talong

-Now fully open a couple of years, Koh Mak’s premier resort The Mak sits on the beach in the area known as Ao Talong.
-With the salas, pool villas, 2 bedroom villas and infinity pool, it’s all very high-end, with prices to match – from 5,000bt upwards out of peak season, 8,000bt upwards in.
+Perhaps Koh Mak’s premier resort The Mak sits on the beach in the area known as Ao Talong.
+With the salas, beachfront villas, 2 bedroom villas and infinity pool, it’s all very high-end, with prices to match at 5,500bt to 11,000bt in standard peak

 Its neighbour and the only other resort on this stretch of coast is Little Moon Villa, which comprises stylish, spacious villas in three tiered rows, all with sea view.
 There’s a restaurant on site but no pool.
-Prices are from 5,000bt a night.
+Prices are from 5,200bt to 6,200bt a night.
 Incidentally, their old home is the resort now known as Villa Allure over on the east coast.

 Ao Taan

 Meanwhile, over in Ao Taan in the north east corner of this coast, the eclectic and uniquely designed Cinnamon Art Resort offers a mix of garden view hotel rooms, cabanas and sea-side pool villas.
-Prices range from 2,500bt right up to 11,900bt, popular with Thai packages.
+Prices range from 1,000bt for its eco rooms, up to 3,500bt for its poolside villas, popular with Thai packages.
 The resort is famed on the island for its long pier but they do charge outsiders to visit, 200bt a pop.

-In the same area, the down-to-earth Green View Bungalows, has fan and a/c rooms from as low as 500bt a night – a good travellers’ choice.
+In the same area, the down-to-earth Green View Bungalows, has fan and a/c rooms from 850bt to 1,250bt a night (minumum stay of 2 nights in peak) – a good travellers’ choice.

 Tip: If staying in any of these resorts, hiring a motorbike to get out and about would be a real advantage as they are quite isolated.